x0bd/xoboid/src/content/posts/01-ai-game.md

 ---
 title: "Building Games with Generative Agents."
 publishedAt: 2023-05-15
-description: "An Example Of How Generative Agents will enhance storytelling"
+description: "An Example Of How Generative Agents will enhance video game storytelling."
-slug: "cassandra"
+slug: "ai-game"
 isPublish: true
 ---